christospi/christospi/README.md

 <p align="center">Developer with working experience in academic research, engaged in AI-related projects.
 MSc in Data Science 👨‍🎓 with a craving for NLP and ML applications 🤯 <p>

-<p align="center">I'm currently job-hunting 👀, looking for an awesome team to collaborate with 👯‍♂️<p>
+<p align="center">I'm currently job-hunting 👀, looking for an awesome team to collaborate with!<p>

 <p align="center">📫 Contact me at:<p>